 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Tempura Mix(ContainsEggs, Milk, Wheat)

 • Adjust rack to top position and preheat oven to 425 degrees.
 Wash and dry produce. • Trim, peel, and halve cucumber lengthwise; thinly slice crosswise into half-moons.
-In a small bowl, combine cucumber, vinegar, ½ tsp sugar (1 tsp for 4 servings), and a pinch of salt.
+In a small bowl, combine cucumber, half the vinegar (all for 4 servings), ½ tsp sugar (1 tsp for 4), and a pinch of salt.
 Set aside. • Trim and thinly slice scallions, separating whites from greens.

-• In a second small bowl, combine mayonnaise, jam, Sriracha, half the garlic powder (you’ll use the rest later), 1 tsp water (2 tsp for 4 servings), and a pinch of salt. • Melt 1 TBSP butter in a small pot over medium-high heat.
+• In a second small bowl, combine mayonnaise, jam, Sriracha, half the garlic powder, 1 tsp water (2 tsp for 4 servings), and a pinch of salt. • Melt 1 TBSP butter in a small pot over medium-high heat.
 Add scallion whites; cook, stirring, until softened, 1 minute. • Add rice, ¾ cup water (1½ cups for 4), and a pinch of salt.
 Bring to a boil; cover and reduce to a low simmer.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

 • While rice cooks, cut broccoli florets into 1-inch pieces if necessary.
 Toss on a baking sheet with a drizzle of oil, half the sesame seeds (save the rest for serving), salt, and pepper. • Roast on top rack until golden brown and crispy, 15-20 minutes. • Carefully toss with half the scallion greens.